 Managing, Analyzing, & Tracking Materials through LIMMS

 September 17, 2020.
-Link to session recording.
+Link to webinar recording.
 Link to presentation

 The Laboratory Information Materials Management System (LIMMS) is a highly efficient software ecosystem, which uses a system of computers, electronic identification tags, and cloud servers to track, manage, analyze materials.
 LIMMS allows MassDOT to perform data analysis on its construction materials like never before, for the purpose of discovering and modeling useful test data, making informed conclusions, and supporting decision-making.
 The presentation provided an overview of the LIMMS project timeline from conception to implementation.
 Global and project functionality were also reviewed including how materials inspection, sampling, and testing is performed in the system.
 Finally, the LIMMS data analytics capabilities were also discussed.